 You can also edit timings in the palette's editor.
 See Editing Palette Contents.

 When you record a cue using a palette, a reference to the palette is recorded instead of a numerical value for the parameters.
 Similarly, you can record palettes using other palettes, so that the new palette contains references rather than numerical values.
-A palette recorded in this way is known as a reference palette, and is marked in the palette directory window by a icon.
+A palette recorded in this way is known as a reference palette, and is marked in the palette directory window by this icon:

 Reference palettes are useful when you want to create palettes to use as simple ‘building blocks’ which you then make more complex building blocks from.
 For example, you might create a position palette that focuses some Studio Spot 575s onto the lead singer, and further position palettes that position other fixtures onto the remaining band members.
 You could then make an ‘All Band’ position palette with one fixture lighting each band member, in which each fixture references another palette, instead of having parameter values.
 If the drum riser was later moved, you could adjust the position palette that focused onto it, and the change would not only be updated in all scenes and cues programmed with that palette, but also all programming done with the ‘All Band’ palette.